Shoot better-looking vlogs with a smartphone gimbal

 - Missing some advanced features

-The Zhiyun Smooth-4 closely resembles the Osmo Mobile 3, but with far more physical controls on the handle.
-There's a handy dial on the side that can be used for either focus pulling or digitally zooming (you can set this for yourself within the companion app), and as with DJI, there's a small tripod included in the box for resting the Smooth-4 on a flat surface.
+The Zhiyun Smooth 4 resembles the OM 4, but with far more physical controls on the handle.
+There's a handy dial on the side that can be used for either focus pulling or digitally zooming (you can set this for yourself within the companion app), and as with DJI, there's a small tripod included in the box for resting the Smooth 4 on a flat surface.

-With the Smooth-4, you get a number of preset shooting modes including various object-tracking settings, and the general stabilization from the gimbal is just as smooth as you'd expect.
-Unfortunately, the Smooth-4 doesn't handle heavier phones quite as well as the Osmo Mobile 3, which can at times strain the motors and lead to unwanted battery drain.
-Still, this is a fantastic option with some unique and convenient features for a bit less than the Osmo Mobile 3.
+With the Smooth 4, you get many preset shooting modes, including various object-tracking settings, and the general stabilization from the gimbal is just as smooth as you'd expect.
+Unfortunately, the Smooth 4 doesn't handle heavier phones quite as well as the OM 4, which can strain the motors and lead to unwanted battery drain.
+Still, this is a fantastic option with some unique and convenient features for a bit less than the OM 4.

 Pros: